bowenhua/SDS_385/README.md

 ### SDS 385: statistical models for big data

-This is my personal page for SDS 385, Fall 2017.
-You can find documents in LaTeX and codes in Python.
+This is my solutions and codes for [excercises](https://github.com/jgscott/SDS385/tree/master/exercises) in [SDS 385](https://github.com/jgscott/SDS385), Fall 2017.